Why Won’t My Polyurethane Dry – How to Fix the Problem?

 You can always wait longer for the polyurethane finish to dry even if it seems the wait time is unreasonable.

-There are two basic types of polyurethane finish, oil and water-based.
+There are two basic types of polyurethane finishes, oil and water-based.
 While water-based polyurethane finish is clear, oil-based finishes will have an amber accent to them.

 Under average conditions, a water-based polyurethane finish will take five hours to dry, give or take an hour, and up to two weeks to fully cure.
 Whereas an oil-based finish will take up to a full 24 hours to dry and a month to fully cure.

-So, for using or before putting light foot traffic on the polyurethane-coated surfaces you should at least wait for a full day (24 hours).
+So, before using or before putting light foot traffic on the polyurethane-coated surfaces like the finished hardwood flooring, you should at least wait for a full day (24 hours).

 fix sticky polyurethane